If a variable contains observations with multiple delimited values, this separates the values and places each one in its own row.

 A data frame.

 A selection of columns.
-If empty, all variables are
+If empty, nothing happens.
+You can

-selected.
-You can supply bare variable names, select all
+supply bare variable names, select all variables between

 Separator delimiting collapsed values.

 Arguments for selecting columns are passed to

 verbs, selecting functions make a strict distinction between data

 A data expression is either a bare name like